SumithSingh18/WeatherForecast/README.md

 you will have to type the name of the city of which you want the weather for, then click on the search option inorder to get the forecast

-my application shows alot of character it mentions the current Temperature, Humidity, Wind Speed and UV Index with images of the weather
+my application shows a lot of character, it mentions the current Temperature, Humidity, Wind Speed and UV Index with images of the weather

 ![](image/screenshoot.PNG)